jershell/simple-jsonrpc-js/README.md

 ## Install

-You can install this package either with `bower install simple-jsonrpc-js`.
+You can install this package either with `bower install simple-jsonrpc-js` or `npm install simple-jsonrpc-js`